Mitsubishi T-2: Operational history

-The XT-2 was redesignated T-2 on 29 August 1973, entering service in 1975, with the first unit, the 21st Hikōtai becoming fully operational on 1 October 1976, with a second squadron, the 22nd Hikōtai following on 5 April 1978, allowing the North American F-86 Sabre to be phased out of the advanced training role.
+The XT-2 was redesignated T-2 on 29 August 1973, and entered service with the JASDF during 1975.
+The first unit to receive the type, the 21st Hikōtai, became fully operational on 1 October 1976; it was followed by a second squadron, the 22nd Hikōtai, on 5 April 1978, which permitted the service's remaining North American F-86 Sabres to be phased out of the advanced training role.
 The "Blue Impulse" aerobatic display team of the JASDF re-equipped with the T-2 in the winter of 1981–82.
-T-2s were also used by a dedicated Aggressor squadron, being replaced by the McDonnell Douglas F-15 Eagle.
+Numerous T-2s were also used by a dedicated aggressor squadron before being replaced by the McDonnell Douglas F-15 Eagle fighters.
 T-2s were also used as conversion trainers for squadrons operating the Mitsubishi F-1, a development of the T-2.

 The T-2 was retired by 2006, being replaced as an advanced trainer by the Kawasaki T-4 and as a conversion trainer by a two-seat version of the Mitsubishi F-2, which had replaced the F-1 in the anti-ship strike/ground attack role.